Nishan8583/sec_notes/offsec/Machines.md

     Linux Smart Enumeration: https://github.com/diego-treitos/linux-smart-enumeration

     Linux Priv Checker: https://github.com/linted/linuxprivchecker
+- `find / -group <grou_name> 2>/dev/null` Find if the group u are in has any interesting binaries associated with it.

 - Use GTFO bin, look at how they can be used to escape. https://gtfobins.github.io/
 - if u have sudo permission to somethings